All Episodes

 I mean, that's the truth of it.

-We're we're building hundreds of miles of wall, and now apprehensions on our southern border are down by seventy percent because of the strong stand the president took early this year to declare an emergency to build the wall and to bring Mexico forward and demand that they take steps to secure their southern border and ours.
+We're building hundreds of miles of wall, and now apprehensions on our southern border are down by 70 percent because of the strong stand the president took early this year to declare an emergency to build the wall and to bring Mexico forward and demand that they take steps to secure their southern border and ours.

-Eighty, seven hundred opportunity zones, thanks to the president's leadership and the great work by Senator Tim Scott.
+I talked about the lowest unemployment rate ever recorded for African Americans in history, 8,700 opportunity zones, thanks to the president's leadership and the great work by Senator Tim Scott.

-I mean, the the progress that we're making, criminal justice reform that African American leaders had clamored for since the Clinton administration.
+I mean, the progress that we're making, criminal justice reform that African American leaders had clamored for since the Clinton administration, this president got it done.

 You've known him for decades, Sean.

-Uh he and I have gotten to be close over the last four years.
+He and I have gotten to be close over the last four years.

 I see him every day.

-This this is what a disruptor looks like.
+This is what a disruptor looks like.

-I hear you going to Israel.
+I hear you're going to Israel.

-I um I'm getting short on time.
+I'm getting short on time.

-Tell us about each other.
+Tell us about your trip.

-Well, it's uh i you put it well.
+Well, you put it well.

 I mean, to have four previous presidents promise to move the American embassy to Jerusalem.